adoptium/ci-jenkins-pipelines/docs/UsingOurScripts.md

 ### This is great, but how do I add new defaults?

 Create a openjdk-build PR that adds the new defaults in for what they would be for Adopt.
 Don't forget to update Adopt's [RepoHandlerTest.groovy](pipelines/src/test/groovy/RepoHandlerTest.groovy) and [fakeDefaults.json](pipelines/src/test/groovy/fakeDefaults.json), as well as any jenkins jobs if needs be (if you don't have configuration access, ask in Slack#build for assistance).

+You may find that the `RepoHandlerTest.groovy:adoptDefaultsGetterReturns()` will fail when you add new values.
+This is expected as the test is pulling in Adopt's master branch `defaults.json` which does not yet contain the new values.
+Please inform any reviewers of this in the pull request.

-Then update any scripts that will need to handle the new default, you will likely need to do a bit of searching through the objects mentioned in Adopt's `defaults.json` to find where Adopt's scripts will need changing.
+Finally, update any scripts that will need to handle the new default, you will likely need to do a bit of searching through the objects mentioned in Adopt's `defaults.json` to find where Adopt's scripts will need changing.

 Once it has been approved and merged, update your scripts and/or jenkins jobs to handle the new default and you're done!